tomjefferis/Visual-Acuity-P3/Readme.md

 ## Installation

 ### Requirements
-- Python 3.10 or newer
+- Python 3.10 <- Newer python versions are reported to have compatibility issues
 - PsychoPy 2025.1.0
-- Serial port library (for EEG/trigger functionality)

 ### Quick Setup (using Conda)